Doctors' Performance Measures

 Referral Satisfaction Index.
 Whenever the Diagnostician prepares a treatment plan for a patient, he also recommends a doctor for the patient's treatment.
 This doctor and the RE·MEDI system's information about him are always included in the patient's copy of The Doctor Shopper.
 The requirement that the Diagnostician always recommend a treating doctor to the patient is important because, in the current healthcare delivery system, patients are not always well-served by the recommendations they receive from friends and doctors.
 The Referral Satisfaction Index (RSI) has been constructed to give the Diagnostician a strong incentive to recommend an exceptional doctor to the patient for her treatment.
 Because the other doctors listed in The Doctor Shopper are usually selected based on their proximity to the patient's home or place of work, the Diagnostician's recommendation, though perhaps less conveniently located, has the potential to represent exceptional value to the patient.

-The Diagnostician's RSI is based on two components: the "distance" of recommended doctors from the Cutting Edge on the Value Chart, and patients' overall satisfaction with doctors recommended by the Diagnostician.
-The distance of a doctor from The Cutting Edge is a good measure to include in the RSI, with shorter distances being preferred, as these doctors represent better value.
-Also, the Community Edge is used.
-The Community Edge is the Cutting Edge on the Value Chart that includes all of the doctors offering the treatments the patient requires and who practice within the local healthcare community.
-If the recommended doctor is on the Edge, then we score this component of the RSI with a 1.0; if he is off the Edge, then the score is less than 1.0 and is lower the farther he is from the Edge.
-For points lying on the Edge itself, no preference is given for one point over another.
+The Diagnostician's RSI is based on two components: the "distance" of recommended doctors from the Best-Value Boundary on the Value Chart, and patients' overall satisfaction with doctors recommended by the Diagnostician.
+The distance of a doctor from the Best-Value Boundary is a good measure to include in the RSI, with shorter distances being preferred, as these doctors represent better value.
+Also, the Community Boundary is used.
+The Community Boundary is the Best-Value Boundary on the Value Chart that includes all of the doctors offering the treatments the patient requires and who practice within the local healthcare community.
+If the recommended doctor is on the Boundary, then we score this component of the RSI with a 1.0; if he is off the Boundary, then the score is less than 1.0 and is lower the farther he is from the Boundary.
+For points lying on the Boundary itself, no preference is given for one point over another.
 Evaluating the tradeoff between price and performance is subjective in nature and therefore is more appropriately left to the individual healthcare consumer.

 The Doctor Shopper reports the Diagnostician's RSI score and the average of the RSI scores for all Diagnosticians in the local market.
 This allows the patient to compare the "efficiency" of his own Diagnostician's recommendations with those of the average Diagnostician in the community.